dantleech/blog/content/posts/2022-11-17-ode-to-the-container.md

 );
 ```

 That's the definition I want.
-I can do anything I like there - by _default_.
+I can do anything I like there - by _default_ -
+because there is **ONLY ONE WAY TO CREATE A SERVICE**.
 I
 don't need to spend hour becoming an expert and writing enterprise code to
 fulfil a simple requirement: